oci-landing-zones/terraform-oci-modules-observability/notifications/README.md

 - **defined_tags**: the topic defined_tags. *default_defined_tags* is used if undefined.
 - **freeform_tags**: the topic freeform_tags. *default_freeform_tags* is used if undefined.

+## External Dependencies

+External dependencies are resources managed elsewhere that resources managed by this module depend on.
+The following dependencies are supported:

+- **compartments_dependency** : A map of objects containing the externally managed compartments this module may depend on.
+All map objects must have the same type and must contain at least an *id* attribute (representing the compartment OCID).

 ## An Example

 The following snippet defines two topics in different compartments defined by *compartment_id* values.
 The first topic (*NETWORK-TOPIC*) is for network related notifications.
 It is subscribed by two email addresses.
 The second topic (*SECURITY-TOPIC*) is for security related notifications.
 It is subscribed by one SMS number.